 Email Marketing Service

-It’s important to keep in mind that no email marketing software is free in the long run.
+As we said earlier, no email marketing software is free in the long run.

-Investment in Blogging Courses
+Investment in Courses

-Now guys, this one is totally optional but we highly recommend it, and not just because we sell our own courses.
+Now y’all… this one is totally optional but we highly recommend it, and not just because we sell our own courses.
 You don’t have to buy ours.
 Buy someone else’s if you find a better one.
 But this can make a HUGE impact on your new business.

 Yes, the internet has a wealth of free information but it’s often outdated, sometimes untrustworthy, and very often fragmented.